 The Camino to Santiago might be a spiritual journey, but it’s not exempt from common earthly troubles like bed bugs.
 Who would have thought that such little creatures could be such a huge pain in the neck?
 In the past decade, bed bugs have infested some albergues along the Camino causing trouble not only to pilgrims but also hospitaleros.

-Although inconvenient, the problem is being handled and should not be a reason to give this one-of-a-kind journey.
+Although bed bugs on the Camino de Santiago are inconvenient, the problem is being handled and should not be a reason to give this one-of-a-kind journey.
 In fact, bed bugs are not exclusive to the Camino or the cheap albergues.
 You can equally come across them in a five-star hotel.
 Their widespread reign was not brought about by uncleanliness as much as by the massive increase in international travel.

 Before I get started on how to fight these little incarnations of evil, let’s get something straight!